Posted on :: Tags: , , ,

-This post will introduce a new feature for binary blobs like connected components in a text.
+This post introduces a new feature for binary blobs, such as connected components in text.

-The feature is called patch histogram and it's the histogram of 3x3 patches of black and white pixels.
-We collect all 3x3 patches and count their frequency.
+The feature is called patch histogram, and it represents the histogram of 3x3 patches of black and white pixels.
+We collect all 3x3 patches and count their frequencies.

-3x3 patch for a binary image contains $2^9 = 512$ different combinations.
-For each of these combinations, we assign a number.
-I wrote the implementation in Python and here is a lookup table that converts all possible 3x3 patches to their ids.
+A 3x3 patch for a binary image contains $2^9 = 512$ different combinations.
+For each of these combinations, we assign a unique ID.
+I wrote the implementation in Python; here is a lookup table that converts all possible 3x3 patches to their IDs.

 patch_histogram_dict = {}